fenghen360/HomBlocks/README.md

 convenient.

 ## Reasons why alignment cannot be established using whole organelle genomes
 　　The evolution of organelle genomes is dynamic and diverse in gene content, structure and sequnce divergence.
-Thus, basically basically speaking, they cannot be aligned directly using the whole genome sequences as shown by picture below.
+Thus, basically speaking, they cannot be aligned directly using the whole genome sequences as shown by picture below.
 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/alignment2.png)
+This is the result picture from Mauve by comparison of three plastid genomes of three green algae.
+As we can see, there was a large invert frament in Ulva sp. when comparing with other sequences (arrow B), and gene content, intergenic region length were also different (arrorw C).
+Similarly，number of gene introns among the genomes were different (arrow A).
+The most direct consequence is that they exhibited in different length (arrow D).
+For aligners, these characteristics can lead to fatal error or being corrupted.
+   Organelle genomes within intraspecies are usually conserved both in length and structure.
+So, in some cases, they can be aligned directly.
+But in nine cases of ten, researches of organelle genomes focus on interspecies level, which means the direct alignment is difficult to realize.

 ## Methodology

 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/workflow.png)